nebojsa91markovic/memorycardgame/README.md

 Project is finished as it was my first project like this.

 ## Inspiration
-Images: Pokemon Icon Pack by [I'm an inline-style link](https://www.pokemon.com/us/)
+Images: Pokemon Icon Pack by [POKEMON](https://www.pokemon.com/us/)

 ## Contact